jeka-dev/jeka/docs/installation.md

 # Installation

+!!! note
-You don't need to install JeKa to use it as a build tool, as is is generally present in the project base directory.
+    You don't need to install JeKa to build projects hosting *jeka* scripts in their Git repository.

-Nevertheless, you might need to install it for the following use-cases :
+    Nevertheless, this is practical to have it installed for invoking it easily from everywhere.

-- Scaffold (create skeleton) of new projects from your local machine.
-- Execute remote scripts/applications located of filesystem or *git* repo.
-- Use shorter command `jeka` instead of `./jeka`or `.\jeka.ps`.

-Once installed, you will rarely need to upgrade, as JeKa will execute the JeKa version specified in the application to run.
-However, you'll be able to upgrade your base install by executing `jekau` command.

 ## MacOS and Linux